livestreamx/graph-ui-convertor/docs/en/K8S.md

 You can still expose Excalidraw with its own ingress (for direct access), but the Catalog should use the proxy path to keep same-origin behavior.

+Note: localStorage has browser-specific size limits.
+Very large scenes may still require the Download + Import flow in Excalidraw.

 ## ConfigMap example

 ```yaml